docksal/docksal/docs/advanced/stack-config.md

 ### MYSQL_ONETIME_PASSWORD

+`Default: true`

-When the variable is true (which is its default state, unless MYSQL_ROOT_PASSWORD is set or MYSQL_ALLOW_EMPTY_PASSWORD is set to true), the root user's password is set as expired and must be changed before MySQL can be used normally.
+When the variable is true (unless MYSQL_ROOT_PASSWORD is set or MYSQL_ALLOW_EMPTY_PASSWORD is set to true), the root user's password is set as expired and must be changed before MySQL can be used normally.
 This variable is only supported for MySQL 5.6 and later.

 ### MYSQL_INITDB_SKIP_TZINFO